HomomorphicEncryption/SparseLWEkit/src/part2.md

-TODO: come up with a way to sort the columns to avoid an unfair display (alphabetically, number of checks, ...).
+Note: The tools in this table are listed in order of the number of attacks they implement, i.e. the number of check marks.
+Where the numbers of attacks supported are the same, tools are listed alphabetically.

 #### Notes
 - 🔒 means that there is an implementation but it is not publicly available.
-- ⚠️ means that the estimator only partially implements this attack (for example only the non-sparse variant is implemented)
+- ⚠️ means that the tool only partially implements this attack (for example only the non-sparse variant is implemented)

 ## Parameters Sets